Canoes of the First Nations of the Pacific Northwest

 The Nuu-Chah-Nulth canoe is possibly even more seaworthy than the more widely known Haida canoe (from the Queen Charlotte Islands) because the seas they faced were every bit as rough.
 The high upturned prow and stern of the Nuu Chah Nulth canoes are designed to enable these vessels to face forward on a beach so as to be able to back out through the breakers.
 Their flatter bottom allows for easy beaching and loading.
 But what is especially distinctive about these canoes is that their sides flare out about 30 degrees for much of their length, giving them exceptional stability as they pitch in oceanic swells.

 The coast Indians excelled in seamanship.
-Reports by whites aboard schooners note meeting canoes as far as 40 miles offshore, sometimes with sealskin bladders to prevent floundering.
+Reports by whites aboard schooners note meeting canoes as far as 40 miles offshore, sometimes with sealskin bladders to prevent foundering.
 Their range was extended greatly by the use of sails.
 Records show that the natives used sail power from earliest contact and with the wind on their tail, accomplished some formidable journeys even by today's standards.
 Nootka whalers paddled to open sea in 8-man cedar canoes to harpoon grey whales, used for their oil and meat.

 Photo: unknown engraving